miguelgimenezgimenez/Infinite-Book-List/README.md

 # DESCRIPTION

+To do this project I have done the  UI with React, Redux,React Router, Babel, Webpack and material-ui.
+I have also created my own API with express and a web scraper with Selenium for the reasons mentioned below.

 The first difficulty I faced while doing the project was being able to get a list of 1 million books, after a lot of research through most of the book APIS available I found that the best way to be able to do this was creating my own database of books by scraping www.goodreads.com.